PX4/PX4-user_guide/en/advanced_config/prearm_arm_disarm.md

 A two-position switch can also be used for arming/disarming, where the respective arm/disarm commands are sent on switch *transitions*.

+> **Tip** Two-position arming switches are primarily used in/recommended for racing drones.

-> **Tip** Use of a two-position switch is not recommended because it is easy to get the switch into an inconsistent state (i.e. if arming is rejected, the switch will stay armed even though the vehicle is not armed).
+is not recommended because it is easy to get the switch into an inconsistent state (i.e. if arming is rejected, the switch will stay armed even though the vehicle is not armed).

 The switch or button is assigned (and enabled) using [RC_MAP_ARM_SW](#RC_MAP_ARM_SW), and the switch "type" is configured using [COM_ARM_SWISBTN](#COM_ARM_SWISBTN).